 ● Heavy-duty framework designed to withstand different settings

-● Adapts well on various terrains, making navigation easier for off-road trails
+● Adapts well on various terrains, making navigation easier for off-road trails with mountain tyres.

 ● Includes multiple settings for better control